Background

 Outcomes

-Won "Most Innovative" at Superhuman's global hackathon — 200+ entries.
-Published to the org plugin library.
-First designer to demo a coded prototype org-wide.
+It won "Most Innovative" at Superhuman's global hackathon, 200+ entries.
+Got published to the org plugin library.

 What's next

-The vision was a consistent evaluation layer across the entire product lifecycle — the same quality bar whether you're writing a spec, designing in Figma, reviewing code, or shipping to production.
 The Figma plugin was the proof of concept.
-The engine was always meant to go further.
+The hope is a consistent evaluation layer across the product lifecycle, same quality bar whether you're writing a spec, designing in Figma, reviewing code, or shipping to production.
+The engine ships next as a Claude skill and a Go agent.

 Background